If You Don’t Want Your Kids to Be Ill-Mannered, Stop Doing These 5 Things

 Teach them to be patient and find ways to amuse themselves without the help of a gadget.

-Another way to instill the value of hard work would be to require them to do chores even if you have household helpers.
+Another way to instil the value of hard work would be to require them to do chores even if you have household helpers.
 Teacher and dad of three Andrew Andestic says parents should encourage their kids to dream, but to emphasize that ambition is nothing without hard work.

 Believing in kids while being honest with them, assuring them that you’ll always be there for them, will inspire confidence and compliance, not out of obligation but out of deep respect, which is the root of genuinely good and lasting manners.